Max Kepler Preview, Player Props: Twins vs. Athletics

-After hitting .275 with a double, a triple, a home run, six walks and five RBI in his past 10 games, Max Kepler and the Minnesota Twins face the Oakland Athletics (who will hand the ball to Paul Blackburn) at 7:40 PM ET on Tuesday.
+Max Kepler, with a slugging percentage of .400 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins against the Oakland Athletics, with Joey Estes on the mound, September 27 at 7:40 PM ET.

-He had two hits (going 2-for-5 with a home run and two RBI) in his last appearance against the Angels.
+He had a hitless performance in his most recent game (0-for-3) against the Athletics.

 Sportsbook Promo Codes